itzGagu/gangadhar-portfolio/README.md

-# Gangadhar S B — Developer Portfolio
+# Gangadhar sampath — Developer Portfolio

 A personal developer portfolio website built with HTML, CSS, and JavaScript.